 2.5a Command Flexibility.
 Japanese troops (including INA) can ignore division designations for Trace Supply or any other supply function.
-When drawing from onmap dumps for subsistence, Japanese (and INA) troops pay 1T for 10 counters, rather than the usual amounts.
-There is no rounding here, 1 counter would be 1T and 11 would be 2T and so on.
+When eating off the map (OCS 12.6c), Japanese (and INA) troops pay 1T for 10 counters, rather than the usual amounts.
+There is no rounding here, 1 counter would be 1T and 11 would be 2T and so on (an exception to 12.6e)

 2.5b River Supply.
 The Japanese use the Chindwin (from the south edge to Tamanthi) and Irrawaddy (from the south edge to Bhamo) Rivers as trace to supply sources as if they were railroads.
 No other river transport is allowed.
-Villages with port symbols are the only "detrainable" hexes. .
+Villages with port symbols are the only "detrainable" hexes.
+Attack-capable enemy units adjacent to the river block trace further up river.

 2.5c Direct Draw.
-Units with Leg MAs showing that draw directly use Leg MPs rather than Truck MPs.
+Japanese units with Leg MAs showing that draw directly use Leg